norad32/uo-landscaper-mod/docs/pages/roadmap.md

 ---
 title: Roadmap
 layout: home
-nav_order: 6
+nav_order: 7
+description: "Roadmap of future updates for UO Landscaper Mod"
 ---

 # Roadmap

+{: .fs-9 }

-Welcome to the **UO Landscaper Mod** roadmap!
+Welcome to the UO Landscaper Mod roadmap!
 This document outlines the planned releases, most aimed at fixing tile transitions for specific categories of tiles.
+{: .fs-6 .fw-300 }

+---

 {: .note }
 Feel free to contribute or suggest new features by opening an issue or submitting a pull request.
 Your feedback helps to make the mod better for everyone!

-## 0.1.0 - Land Transitions

-- Grass
-- Sand
-- Dirt Large
-- Dirt Small
-- Jungle
-- Forest
-- Snow
-- Rock
-- Forest Goblin
-- Grass No Statics
-- Forest No Statics
-- Yew Forest
-- Dark Forest
-- Sand No Statics
-- Jungle No Statics
-- Snow No Statics
-- Forest Goblin Vyseky
-- Beach
-- Beach No Statics
-- Grass Rough
-- Sand Rough
-- Jungle Rough
-- Forest Rough
-- Snow Rough
-- Beach Rough

-## 0.2.0 - Water Transitions
+## v0.2.0 - Liquid Assets

+Polishing water, swamps, and lava landscapes.

 - Water Deep
 - Water Shallow